Originally written 01/06/2015. Last updated 03/24/2020.

 Jary truly hated the cold.
 He’d never been able to stomach it since his family had moved up from Brambletang when he was very young.
 He had hoped this winter would be different.
 And it had.
 But now it seemed to need to compensate for its absence.

 The flames licked around the log and Jary sat back satisfied.
 He pulled in his writing station and dipped the pen in ink.
 He had nothing.
 The paper would go out three days hence and he had nothing to show for it.
 The paper heading had been calligraphed in earlier that week.
 VELUNDANE PERIODICAL stretched out atop the top left portion of the paper.
-It would be folded four ways after it had been written and sent to the press.
+He stared at several large blank portions of the paper yet to be filled in with articles or stories, some panels already finished and sent in from his staff.
+But none of these pieces were paricularly headline worthy.
+Once completed the paper would be folded in four, and added to write-in adverts, marriage licenses, obituaries, and other things worth noting that the city required.
+In recent years the magazine had gotten quite thick.

-‘Perhaps I could attempt to allocate a section of the piece to my interview with lordling Brite…‘ The prospect was a drudgery.
+‘Perhaps I could include a section of the piece to my interview with lordling Brite…’ The prospect was a drudgery.
 Jary contacted the minor lord at his estate in Eastings during a pretentious fundraising event only yesterday.
-‘While it was still warm out,‘ he noted.
-Brite opined that Eastings was an advantageous location for real estate in the city, situated snug against the carved out cliff face, because water flowed straight from River Atlúm to their doorstep.
-He proposed they build a duct system that carried the water directly from Atlúm to the center of Velundane.
+‘While it was still warm out,’ he noted.
+Brite opined that his district, Eastings, was an advantageous location for fresh real estate in the city, situated snug against the carved out cliff face, because water flowed straight from River Atlúm to their doorstep.
+But Brite’s big proposal was that they build a duct system that carried the water directly from Atlúm to the center of Velundane, like the Akarians had done in Maradane.

-Naturally this brought a huge round of applause from the sycophants and fawners in attendance, but Jary was a far more practical man.
+Naturally this brought a huge round of applause from the sycophants and fawners in attendance, who quickly began calling the idea the “Brite Aqueduct,” but Jary was a far more practical man.
 This project wouldn’t happen any time soon.
 The money needed just couldn’t be obtained.
-And as selfless an idea as it was, Jary hardly suspected Brite’s motives wholly altruistic.
+And as selfless an idea as it was, Jary hardly suspected Brite’s motives were wholly altruistic.

 Jary’s father Bart Miggon passed away nearly 5 years prior, leaving him the reins to the fortnightly periodical.
 And on occasion, now particularly, Jary felt it more of a burden than a blessing.
 But most days he relished the idea of writing articles for the VP.
 It was in his blood, and since the paper became his, its readership too seemed to escalate.
 He took pride in that.
-This was, after all, the very first periodical in existence, dating back over 50 years.
+This was, after all, the very first periodical in existence, now entering its 50th year of publication.

 But now, just after its half-century anniversary, the creativity well began to dry up, along with any worthy news.

 A knock at the door preceded the door’s slow opening.
 A woman shuffled in.
 Beautiful.
 Short blonde curly hair.
 Very pregnant.
-She carried with her a tray with kettle and tea.
-Brambletang black.
-‘She knows me too well.‘ “Perfect timing.
+She carried a tray with kettle and tea.
+Brambletang blackleaf.
+‘She knows me too well.’
+“Perfect timing.
 I’m freezing.”

 Her face soured at the empty page, but she poured out two cups regardless.
-“You’ve still not come up with anything?”
+“You still haven’t come up with anything?”
 Her tone was equal parts annoyance and pity.
 She took a generous helping of milk and sugar.
 Jary took it straight.

 “I’m sorry Lyla.
 Give me a bit more time.
-I’ll be sure to have it out by deadline.
+I’ll be sure to have it out by the deadline.
+I always do.
 Thank you for the tea, though.
 You’re my favorite.”

 “Yeah, yeah.
 I better be.”
 She gave him a devilish grin and shuffled off to the window.
-The phrase “you’re my favorite” was a small nothing they’d repeated to each other since they were young and had begun courting.
+The phrase “you’re my favorite” was a small nothing they’d repeated to each other since their courtship began when they were younger.
 Jary knew it would continue to bring a smile to her face for many years to come.

 He went back to his notes.
-‘There’s always the lifespan conundrum.‘ This was a new theory being thrown around by supposed intellectuals based on data they’d been collecting over hundreds of years.
-‘Akarianites,‘ he thought with more than a tinge of prejudice.
+‘There’s always the lifespan conundrum.>’ This was a new theory being thrown around by the supposed intellectuals based on data they’d been collecting over hundreds of years.
+‘Akarianites,’ he thought with more than a tinge of prejudice.
 The theory explains that the average lifespan of humans on Atelinor had drastically decreased in the past century, from about 150 years to as low as 120.
+But these were the same people who claimed the universe was too orderly for it not to have been created by some higher power.
+That, of course, was nonsense, no doubt brought on by their meddling too deep in paradox theory, or anomalurgy as they deemed it.
+But perhaps there was more to the lifespan conundrum.

-This was published as a factual piece in The Strand, known best in the community for their questionable sources, or lack thereof.
+This was published as a factual piece in The Strand, known best in the journalist community for their questionable sources, or their obvious lack thereof.
 The theory is believed by some however.
 It goes on to propose that there might be some basis to believe that those who passed through the Purge could have had a lifespan closer to 200 years.
-However nobody, including the propagators of the theories, have any definitive proof, or an answer as to why the lifespan would be diminishing…
+However nobody, including the propagators of the theories, have any definitive proof, or an answer as to why the lifespan would be diminishing.
+Furthermore, it was questionable if there ever was a so-called “Purge.”

 He pushed his writing station aside and stood to stretch.
 Getting the blood flowing was an integral part of his work.
 He paced in front of the fireplace, still quite chilled to his bones.
 His wife ignored his movements, sitting on the stool by the window.
 “Where do you think she’s off to?”